SheetJS/sheetjs/demos/function/README.md

 When deploying on AWS, be sure to `npm install` locally and include the modules in the ZIP file.

+When reading form data, be sure to include the necessary binary types on the AWS API Gateway console.
+To do this, navigate to the "Binary Media Types" section in the settings tab of the console.
+For reading a file, you may need to add "multipart/form-data".
+For downloading a file, you may need to add "application/vnd.ms-excel".

 #### Azure Functions

 Azure supports many types of triggers.
 The `AzureHTTPTrigger` shows an example